-Positioning statement Core Activities 2023/2024 Additional activities This Code is a public demonstration of an industry that is self-regulating and conducts its operations in an ethical manner professionally and a high degree of quality assurance and practice .
-Promote the Code of Practice, Transport Code of Practice and associated Technical Guideline Documents (TGDs) to GTA Members, and broader grain industry stakeholders, including Govt.
-Promote the Code Assessment Program to GTA Members and industry participants to demonstrate industry understanding and adherence to the Code GTA will continually promote the Code to members, government, end users and other industry participants.
+Positioning statement Core Activities 2024/2025 Additional activities This Code is a public demonstration of an industry that is self-regulating and conducts its operations in an ethical manner professionally and a high degree of quality assurance and practice.
+Undertake a review and promote the Code of Practice, Transport Code of Practice and associated Technical Guideline Documents (TGDs) to GTA Members, and broader grain industry stakeholders, including Govt.
+GTA will continually promote the Code to members, government, end users and other industry participants.
 Manage the Code of Practice Complaints Handling process.
 Promote GTA's Safety Health and Environment (SHE) guidelines and other safety issues Development of Technical Guidelines Documents (TGDs) and GTA Fact Sheets as required.